Best Keyboard Android Apps for 2026 – AI, Grammar, and More

 Key Takeaways

-• CleverType offers the most comprehensive AI features including real-time grammar correction and tone adjustment
+• CleverType leads with multimodal AI features including real-time grammar correction, tone adjustment, and contextual awareness

-• SwiftKey now comes with ChatGPT integration for on-the-fly assistance
+• SwiftKey now features Copilot integration for advanced writing assistance

-• Grammar-focused keyboards have improved accuracy by 40% since 2023
+• Grammar-focused keyboards have improved accuracy by 55% since 2023 with neural language models

 What are the best keyboard apps for Android right now?
 Which ones have the best grammar help?
 How do you pick between all these AI options?
 These questions pop up a lot, and I'm gonna break it all down for ya.